takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2020/2020-12-31-sliver-spoon.md

 Food fed by a Silver Spoon --

-How Easy -- to spit It out --
+How Easy -- to spit it out --

-How Easy -- to forget about It
+How Easy -- to forget about it

 And completely occupy Myself --